debops/debops/docs/organizational-structure.rst

 use it and contribute their time, skills and resources.
 To allow for a more organized work, various roles are defined within the Project.

+In the industry the term "organizational structure" might also be know as "roles as missions" which is not used in this documentation to avoid confusion with Ansible roles.

 Refer to the `DebOps People`_ section in the debops-keyring_ documentation where the people and their current roles are listed.